 The purpose of regular reports is accountability – and the ability to measure your ROI.
 Progress is rarely linear; some months you will go backwards and that’s OK, as long your agency is monitoring results and has a plan.

 From the beginning, be sure to ask about the reports that you will receive and make sure that these reports are relevant for your business goals.
 You may ask them to provide you with sample reports so you can check how they are presented.

 A mark of a reliable company is a formalised system of reporting – and that the reports are easy to understand.
 Too much data can also sometimes be a problem, especially when it comes with little explanation.
 It isn’t your job as a client to interpret highly specialised marketing data.

 3. Lack of Communication

 Bad communication is a BIG ‘red flag’ for a poor digital marketing agency.
 How can you achieve your goals as an entrepreneur if your agency is not responsive to chats or emails?

 Just to be clear, I’m not talking about small mistakes or occasional oversights here.
-Sh*t happens, and people are human (at least until bots rule the world).
+Shit happens, and people are human (at least until algorithms rule the world).
 However, it’s not acceptable if an agency is generally unresponsive or if they have poor attention to detail on a regular basis.